syncfusion-content/maui-docs/MAUI/Calendar/customizations.md

 ## Month cell customization
 You can customize the calendar month view cell by using the `MonthView` property of `SfCalendar`.

-*    **Month dates** – You can customize the month date's text style and background of the `Calendar` by using the `TextStyle` and `Background` properties of `MonthView`.
+*    **Month dates** – You can customize the month dates text style and background of the `Calendar` by using the `TextStyle` and `Background` properties of `MonthView`.

 *    **Today date** – You can customize the today date text style and background of the `Calendar` by using the `TodayTextStyle` and `TodayBackground` properties of `MonthView`.

-*    **Trailing and Leading dates** – You can hide the trailing and leading date by using the `ShowTrailingAndLeadingDates` property in the `CalendarMonthView` class.
-You can also customize the Trailing and Leading dates text style and background of the `Calendar` by using the `TrailingLeadingDatesTextStyle` and `TrailingLeadingDatesBackground` properties of `MonthView`.
+*    **Trailing and Leading dates** – You can hide the trailing and leading dates by using the `ShowTrailingAndLeadingDates` property in the `CalendarMonthView` class.
+You can also customize the trailing and leading dates text style and background of the `Calendar` by using the `TrailingLeadingDatesTextStyle` and `TrailingLeadingDatesBackground` properties of `MonthView`.

 *    **Disabled dates** – You can disable the date by using the MinimumDate, MaximumDate, EnablePastDates and SelectableDayPredicate callback.
 The date before `MinimumDate` is said to disabled date, the date after the `MaximumDate` is said to disabled date, if you want disable the date before today date by using the `EnablePastDates` and if you want to disable any particular date by using `SelectableDayPredicate` property.
 You can also customize the disabled dates text style and background of the `Calendar` by using the `DisabledDatesTextStyle` and `DisabledDatesBackground` properties of `MonthView`.

-*    **Special Dates** – You can add special dates to the `DateRangePicker` by using `SpecialDates` property and you can customize the special dates textstyle and background of the `Calendar` by using the `SpecialDatesTextStyle` and `SpecialDatesBackground` properties of `MonthView`.
+*    **Special Dates** – You can add special dates to the `DateRangePicker` by using the `SpecialDates` property and you can also customize the special dates text style and background of the `Calendar` by using the `SpecialDatesTextStyle` and `SpecialDatesBackground` properties of `MonthView`.

-*    **Weekend Dates** – You can customize the weekend dates textstyle and background of the `Calendar` by using the `WeekendDatesTextStyle` and `WeekendDatesBackground` properties of `MonthView`.
+*    **Weekend Dates** – You can customize the weekend dates text style and background of the `Calendar` by using the `WeekendDatesTextStyle` and `WeekendDatesBackground` properties of `MonthView`.

 {% tabs %}
 {% highlight xaml tabtitle="MainPage.xaml" %}